sfhansen/mse246_project/reports/final_report.md

 ![Value at Risk results](../studies/alex_var_table.png)

-##Compute Average Value-at-Risk
+##Computing Average Value-at-Risk

-Similarly to the Value at Risk we compute the same metrics for the Average Value at Risk, also named Expected Tail loss.
+Similarly to our Value at Risk estimation procedure, we computed the same metrics for the Average Value at Risk, also called "Expected Tail loss."
 This metric represents the expected loss on the portfolio in the worst 1% and 5% of scenarios respectively.
-Again, we do this for 1 year and 5 year simulations.
+We repeated this analysis for 1-year and 5-year simulations.